-I wasn't an imposter after all.
+I wasn't an impostor after all.
 At that moment, I realized that I am a brilliant woman afraid to own my brilliance in front of a group.
-I had challenged myself to overcome the "imposter syndrome" and I totally succeeded in the opportunity that was given.
+I had challenged myself to overcome the "impostor syndrome" and I totally succeeded in the opportunity that was given.

-So how do you overcome the imposter syndrome?
+So how do you overcome the impostor syndrome?

 ACCEPT THE FACT that you WILL NEVER have the answer to everything.